IR-2018-147, July 10, 2018

 - Report any data theft or data loss to the appropriate IRS Stakeholder Liaison.

-- Stay connected to the IRS through subscriptions to e-News for Tax Professionals, Quick Alert and Social Media.
+- Stay connected to the IRS through subscriptions to e-News for Tax Professionals, Quick Alerts and Social Media.

 The importance of these basic steps was highlighted yet again this year when a sophisticated cybercriminal gang breached numerous practitioner offices by gaining remote control access of computers and stealing taxpayers’ 2016 tax information.
 The thieves used that information to file 2017 tax returns using all the taxpayer real data, including their bank accounts for direct deposit.